AskYous/r-islaam-posts/al-Fawzaan on Negating Names and Attributes of Allaah.md

 This is an except taken from Shaykh Saalih al-Fawzaan's book titled 'Aqeedatut-Tawheed, the english translation starting from page 103.

+Note: I used Muhsin Khan's translation of the verses cited below for speed.

 # [2.3] SECTION 3: Refutation of those who deny the Names and Attributes (of Allah) or deny a part thereof.

 Those who deny the Attributes of Allah are of three classes: